Hammam of Prince Miloš: Architecture

 It is believed that the author of the bath was Hadži Nikola Živković, a royal architect during the first reign of Prince Miloš (1817-39), who constructed all royal buildings in the period, like Princess Ljubica's Residence (in Kosančićev Venac) and Residence of Prince Miloš (in Topčider).
-The concept is a typical Turkish bath design of the period.
+The concept is a typical Turkish bathhouse design of the period.
 It is a ground-level building with the hearth room and a protruding chimney.
 The building is conceived as an autonomous structure of a rectangular basis.
 Although the dimensions of the building are not large, it has all the component parts of a hammam - šadrvan (fountain), kapaluk (cloakroom), halvat (large private room), hazna (attendant's room) and ćulhan (boiler room).
 The main room, which was used for bathing and rest, is vaulted with a shallow dome, constructed by the concentric placing of bricks.
 A particular detail of the dome and the vaults are the lighting openings, covered by glass bubbles.